 Our attorneys will provide you with information on four types of support, which are:

 - Temporary Support – financial assistance for your spouse only during the divorce process.

 - Rehabilitation and Short-Term Support – support payment is provided for a few years to help an ex-partner re-adjust after the divorce.
-The court will provide an end-date.
-Rehabilitative support is a form of short-term support, allowing an ex-partner to get back into the workforce but there is no end-date.
+The court will provide an end date.
+Rehabilitative support is a form of short-term support, allowing an ex-partner to get back into the workforce but there is no end date.

-- Long Term Support – specific binding agreement that varies per state.
+- Long Term Support – a specific binding agreement that varies per state.
 A financially stable spouse will help to support their ex after the marriage ends.
 Child support is an additional expense if the former couple has children.